UW-Hydro/VIC/docs/Documentation/Drivers/Image/Params.md

 python setup.py install
 ```

 from the top level Tonic directory.
-This will install Tonic into your `$PYTHONPATH`.
+This will install `tonic` into your `$PYTHONPATH`.

 ### Option 2b:  Using a local Python Install (Without Write Permissions)